ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/security_labels/delete.rst

     "securityLabel": [{
             "name": "TLP:GREEN",
         }],
 The name can be any Security Label that already exists in the user's system.
-Users who wish to create a new Security Label (and have permission to do so), can provide the entire label definition as follows:
+Users who wish to create a new Security Label (and have permission to do so), can provide the entire Label definition as follows:

 .. code::